 In this article I’ll be share about how to keep your mouth in its best health with dental implants.
 Let’s take a look now.

-Dental implants mimic real teeth with a screwlike post that acts as your new tooth’s root.
+While dental onlay is used to take care of teeth with cavities, dental implants mimic real teeth with a screwlike post that acts as your new tooth’s root.
 The titanium in implants is created to bond with your jawbone so your implants will be less likely to slip.
 The surgery itself could involve several trips to your dentist.

 Dental implants can last as long as a decade, as opposed to dentures or bridgework, which may only last a few years.
 There’s no need for creams or adhesives with implants.
 You also won’t need to worry about what you’re eating.